On the Hilbert geometry of simplicial Tits sets: Metric geometry of simplicial Tits sets

 Therefore, we can assume that both $x$ and $y$ lie on the boundary of a $k$-cell.
-Since each $k$-cell is isometric to some subcell of $P$, it is sufficient to prove that, for any $k$-dimensional subcell $F$ of $P$, we have for all $t\in\mathbb{R}_+$ and all $x,y\in F$
+Since each $k$-cell is isometric to some sub-cell of $P$, it is sufficient to prove that, for any $k$-dimensional sub-cell $F$ of $P$ we have